CSC1-1101-TTh9-S21/ps1/README.md

 * Your name as it appears in Canvas.
 * The name you prefer to be called.
-* A photo of you that resembles what you currently look like.
-For example, if you have a beard right now, make sure you have a beard in your photo.
-If you wear your hair in a ponytail, submit a picture of you with a ponytail.
+* A recent photo of you to help me learn what you look like.
 * One fun fact about yourself.

-2. Submit this PDF to Canvas for this assignment.
+2. Submit this PDF to Canvas for Problem Set 1.

 ### Part 2: Take the course survey
 [Take this short survey.](https://forms.gle/iHYSEMEgyb3qoj3a6)